FilippoBovo/production-data-science/tutorial/a-setup/README.md

 >
 > Asking question about the box in the middle may help clarify what is needed for the project.
 This does not mean trying to predict the details of the projects ahead of time, as this would lead to a strict template that prevents flexibility.
 Instead, this diagram should help understand what is necessary.

+Now that the project structure has been set up, note that all the commands in this tutorial are run from the root folder of the project.

 ## Logging

 Logging is an important task for software development that should handle the messages that help user understand what the code does.
 With the [Python logging module](https://docs.python.org/3/library/logging.html) we can handle messages in different ways using configuration files, without having to change the code.